 Enter the following under Additional nginx directives to increase cache times for static files.

 It’s important to note that you must uncheck “Serve static files directly by nginx” in Plesk when inserting this rule: The static files nginx setting must be unchecked because this specifies the same thing — that nginx must respond to these types of files — except ours has the increased expiry time (the important part).
 If you leave the nginx rule enabled it will take precedence because it comes first, and thus your cache expiry entry will not apply.

 You may wish to extend the list of file types found between the parentheses above to include the full list as shown within the “Serve static files directly by nginx” rule so that they match in terms of exhaustive filetypes that this rule applies to.

-To get started, log in to your WordPress installation and go to Plugins > Add New.
-Install both WP Super Cache and Autoptimize plugins.
+If you haven’t completed part 5 above, do so now, then log in to your WordPress installation and go to Plugins > Add New and install and activate Autoptimize

 - Under the Extra tab, beside Google Fonts, try out the option to “Combine and load fonts asynchronously with webfont.js” as well as “Removing Query Strings”.